Poetry Contest 2026

 Judging

-Teen Services librarians will read middle and high school submissions, and will select the winner and runner-up in each category.
+• Teen Services librarians will read the middle and high school submissions and select the finalists.

-Adult Services librarians will read the adult entries, and will select the winner and runner-up in each category.
+• Adult Services librarians will read the adult entries and select the finalists.

 Cash Prizes